Gavus/soarers-converter-container/README.md

 # Soarers Converter Containerized

-Soarer's Converter is used to convert old keyboard is used to convert old keyboard.
+The Soarer's Converter takes output data of an old non-USB keyboard and translates it to USB's standard.

 Here is a [guide](https://sharktastica.co.uk/guides/soarers_1#HowToGet).

-The linux tools are built in 32bit, and require more 32bit libraries.
+The linux tools are built in 32bit, and depends on  32bit libraries.
 That's not always fun to install, which is why this container image is created.

-The container image installs the necessary dependencies needed by Soarer's tools.
+The container image installs the necessary dependencies for Soarer's tools.

 ## How to

-Source 'sourceme' in order to use my bash functions I've made to simplify using a container manager.
+Source 'sourceme' in order to use the bash functions I've made to simplify using a container manager.

 ```